canaria10/intelora.core/README.md

 ## Account Manager

 Mycroft AI, Inc. maintains the API and Accounts Management System.
-Developers can sign up at https://home.mycroft.ai
+Developers can sign up and manage their account at [https://home.mycroft.ai].

-By default the Intelora software is configured to use Mycroft API, upon any request such as "Hey [NAME], what is the weather?", you will be informed that you need to pair and Intelora will speak a 6-digit code, which you enter into the pairing page on the [Home site](https://home.mycroft.ai).
+By default the Intelora software is configured to use Mycroft API, upon any request such as "Hey [NAME], what is the weather?", you will be informed that you need to pair and Intelora will speak a 6-digit code, which you enter into the pairing page on the [Mycroft API Site](https://home.mycroft.ai).

 Once signed and a device is paired, the unit will use our API keys for services, such as the STT (Speech-to-Text) API.
 It also allows you to use our API keys for weather, Wolfram-Alpha, and various other skills.